youngdjn/focal-website/content/position/field-and-data-manager/index.md

 ## **Purpose**

-Coordinate the collection, management, and initial analysis of field-based and drone-based forest vegetation data to support forest ecology research projects
+Coordinate the collection, management, and initial analysis of field-based and drone-based forest vegetation data to support forest ecology research projects.

 ## **Position summary**